 It adds that the development in Morocco’s automobile industry began in 2012 by Renault’s 2.1 billion dollar investment standing on a 280-acre location spot, thirty kilometers from Tangier with easy access to the city’s port.

 The company’s plant provided more than 200 thousand vehicles in 2015.
-By end of that year, it was able to employ and train 9600 personnel in Automotive Career Training Institute set up with joint support from Renault and government officers.
+By the end of that year, it was able to employ and train 9600 personnel in Automotive Career Training Institute set up with joint support from Renault and government officers.

 Reports have it that Renault primarily exports automobiles to Europe, markets locally and will shortly move its way toward Southern America.
 In 2013, the company grabbed 39% of the market share.